 - Remember the standard essay format when writing: begin with a general introduction to the issue with a thesis statement.
 This thesis statement explains your stance on the issue.

-For example, if your issue is about discussing if technology has a harmful effect on the human mind, your thesis statement can say:
+For example, if your issue is about discussing whether technology hurts the human mind, your thesis statement can say:

-Even though technology helps solve problems quicker, it is making the human mind slow down.
+Even though technology helps solve problems quicker, it makes the human mind slow down.

 Now that you have these tips and tricks for the GRE Analytical Writing, it is time to practice some!
-There is an excellent pool of issue and argument topics on the ETS website itself that you can use to practice your writing.
+There is an excellent pool of issue topics on the ETS website that you can use to practice your writing.

-Finally, remember while preparing to read a lot of articles–this will help both in comprehension (which is good for the Verbal section) as well as in the Analytical Writing section.
+Finally, remember while preparing to read many articles–this will help both in comprehension (which is good for the Verbal section) and the Analytical Writing section.

 And do not worry about not knowing about a certain issue or topic–they are not testing you on that.
 Use these tips, and you will be ready to roll!